 The Sports Vouchers program is a Government of South Australia initiative administered by the Office for Recreation, Sport and Racing.
-The program provides an opportunity for primary school aged children from Reception to Year 7 to receive up to a $100 discount on sports or dance membership/registration fees.
+The program provides an opportunity for primary school aged children from Reception to Year 7 to receive up to a $100 discount on sports or dance membership/registration fees and learn to swim programs.
 The purpose is to increase the number of children playing organised sport or participating in dance activities by reducing cost as a barrier.

 All South Australian primary school aged children, meaning if the child is attending or is eligible to attend primary school (Reception to Year 7, even if Year 7 is based at a high school).
 Remember it is one voucher for every primary school aged child per calendar year.
 To find your nearest provider please use the ‘Find a Provider’ tool.

 There are currently two methods of claiming a voucher.
 The method depends on the providers system.
 Some providers have online registrations, claiming the voucher has been integrated into their systems.